top of page

 CAPP Board Member

-James Olsen is the Prevention Coordinator for the East Hampton Prevention Partnership which was the recipient of the Partnership for Success Grant.
-Prior to working in East Hampton, James worked for two years as a Program Assistant with the Stratford Partnership for Youth and Families, under the Drug Free Communities Grant.
+James Olsen is the Prevention Coordinator for the Stratford Partnership for Youth & Families which is the recipient of both the Drug Free Communities and Sober Truth on Preventing Underage Drinking grants.
+Prior to working in Stratford, James worked for four years as a Project Coordinator with the East Hampton Prevention Partnership.
+He completed a four year grant cycle of the Partnership for Success grant and was awarded the Drug Free Communities grant.
 James has a BS degree in Public Health from Southern Connecticut State University and is a Certified Prevention Specialist.
-This is James fourth year as a CAPP Board Member.
+This is James' sixth year as a CAPP Board Member.

 Heather_0100.jpg